Tanish196/LegalContractAI/README.md

 # LegalContractAI - AI-Powered Legal Contract Platform

 A sophisticated, full-stack AI-powered platform for drafting, analyzing, and managing legal contracts.
-Built with a React frontend and FastAPI backend, leveraging advanced LLMs (Google Gemini) and RAG (Retrieval-Augmented Generation) for intelligent legal document management.
+Built with a React frontend and FastAPI backend, leveraging advanced LLMs (Open AI) and RAG (Retrieval-Augmented Generation) for intelligent legal document management.

 ## 🎯 Overview